Altitude 10m a.s.l

 All routes done so far lie in two adjacent sectors near the righthand side of the crag and are equipped with stainless steel bolts and double ring lower offs.
 The left hand sector, Greybeard's Wall, is the area of mainly grey rock that lies between 70 and 100 m L of the wire mesh and directly behind a small but prominent boulder in the grass field.
 The left hand part forms a broad convex pillar seamed with shallow grooves and has a prominent crack towards its R hand side.
 The right hand part is a concave wall with a wide brown streak near its top R hand corner.

-The second sector, Sector Aretes, lies R of Greybeard's Wall, from which it is separated by some broken grassy grooves and corners.
-It is between 50 m and 70 m L of the wire mesh.
+The right hand sector, Sector Aretes, is separated from Greybeard's Wall, by some broken grassy grooves and corners.
+It is between 30 m and 70 m L of the wire mesh.
 It consists, unsurprisingly, of a series of aretes.
 Two are paticularly distinctive.
 The left hand of these starts about half way up the crag and has a slim borehole right up its nose (so to speak).
 The right hand one has a crack on either side.
 The crack on the left is prominent enough but the one on the right is probably the most striking feature on the entire crag.
 A blunt, slightly retiring buttress lies between the two aretes.

 Park as for Pemmaen Head at the top of the headland on the old A55 just E of Old Colwyn.
 Descend past the Penmaen Head crags and continue down and R to a grassy area adjacent to the A55 from where the routes are easily viewed.
 Greybeard's Wall lies behind a small but prominent boulder in the grass and Sector Aretes is about 50 m to the right.

 |Some good climbs here, well bolted,cool moves and mostly solid Rock, well worth a visit.
 It is a bit dirty and dusty in places but just needs more traffic.|